Launching the VASCO citizen science project: The Citizen Science Effort

-In Nigeria the VASCO citizen science project was organized by CBSS with a supporting grant from IAU/Office of Astronomy for Development.
-The participants come from Nigeria and Cameroon with a total of 30 people participating including both students and amateur astronomers from different science backgrounds.
+In Nigeria, the VASCO citizen science project was organized by Center for Basic Space Science (CBSS) with a supporting grant from IAU/Office of Astronomy for Development.
+The~participants come from Nigeria and Cameroon with a total of 30 people participating including both students and amateur astronomers from different science backgrounds.
 Each participant conducted the research from his/her home due to the COVID-19 pandemic.
-The supporting grant was given to the participants to acquire WiFi, which they used for the project.
-At the end of the project about 3000 images were analyzed by the participants.
-Some of the participants also reported the discovery of some interesting changes between the PanSTARR and USNO images in the process.
+The~supporting grant was given to the participants to acquire WiFi, which they used for the project.
+At~the end of the project about 3000 images were analyzed by the participants.
+Some of the participants also reported the discovery of some interesting changes between the Pan-STARRS and USNO images in the~process.